AriFordsham/GHCWiki/status/oct17.md

 ### Runtime system

--   Significantly improved Windows support, with improvements in exception handling, linking, crash diagnostics and GHCi responsiveness.
+-   Significantly improved Windows support, with improvements in exception handling, linking, crash diagnostics, GHCi responsiveness and memory allocation and protection.

 ## Development updates and acknowledgments